British Rail 18100

-British Rail 18100 was a prototype main line gas turbine-electric locomotive built for British Railways in 1951 by Metropolitan-Vickers, Manchester.
+British Rail 18100 was a prototype main line gas turbine–electric locomotive built for British Railways in 1951 by Metropolitan-Vickers, Manchester.
 It had, however, been ordered by the Great Western Railway in the 1940s, but construction was delayed due to World War II.
 It spent its working life on the Western Region of British Railways, operating express passenger services from Paddington station, London.

+Images

+The main image is of 18100 at Bristol on 5 April 1952, having brought in the Merchant Venturer.
+There are images available of the locomotive in front of The Bristolian and in the works at Metro-Vickers in Manchester.
+Nearby are images of 18100 in retirement having been "stored" on a disused section of the GCR link between Ashendon (GWR) and Grendon junction (GCR).
+The site was near the A41 bridge and mile post 168.
+It seems that one of the coaches was used as weather station.
+Another image at the bottom of the page was also taken at Akeman street in 1969.

 Overview

 It was of Co-Co wheel arrangement and its gas turbine was rated at 3000 hp.
 It had a maximum speed of 90 mi/h and weighed 129.5 LT.
 It was painted in BR black livery, with a silver stripe around the middle of the body and silver numbers.

 Technical details

 The gas turbine was of a type which would now be called a turboshaft engine but it differed from modern free-turbine turboshaft engines in having only one turbine to drive both the compressor and the output shaft.
 It was based on aircraft practice and had six horizontal combustion chambers (spaced radially around the turbine shaft) and no heat exchanger.

 The emphasis was on power, rather than economy, and the fuel consumption was high.
 It was designed to use aviation kerosene and was much more expensive to run than No. 18000, which used heavy fuel oil.
 The turbine drove, through reduction gearing: